Nexquup/platform-ds/README.md

 > sudo docker stack deploy -c portainer-agent-stack.yml portainer

 After this stack deploy,  the portainer UI is ready on your public ip(url) at port 9000:
+(open port 9000 on your cloud firewall if any)

 http://mypublicipurl:9000